Ezana of Axum: Reign

-‘Ezana also launched several military campaigns, which he recorded in his inscriptions.
-A pair of inscriptions on a stela in Ge'ez found at Meroë is thought of as evidence of a campaign in the fourth century, either during ‘Ezana's reign, or by a predecessor like Ousanas.
-While some authorities interpret these inscriptions as proof that the Aksumites destroyed the kingdom of Meroë, others note that archaeological evidence points to an economic and political decline in Meroë around 300.
+Ezana also launched several military campaigns, which he recorded in his inscriptions.
+A pair of inscriptions on a stela in Ge'ez found at Meroë is thought of as evidence of a campaign in the fourth century, either during Ezana's reign, or by a predecessor like Ousanas.
+While some authorities interpret these inscriptions as proof that the Aksumites destroyed the kingdom of Meroë, others say that archaeological evidence points to an economic and political decline in Meroë around 300.
 Moreover, some view the stela as military aid from Axum to Meroë to quell the revolt and rebellion by the Nuba.
-However, conclusive evidence and proof to which view is correct is not currently available.
+However, conclusive evidence and proof as to which view is correct is not currently available.

 On some of the Aksumite coins minted during ‘Ezana's reign appears the motto in Greek ΤΟΥΤΟ ΑΡΕΣΗ ΤΗ ΧΩΡΑ – "May this please the country".
 Munro-Hay comments that this motto is "a rather attractive peculiarity of Aksumite coinage, giving a feeling of royal concern and responsibility towards the people's wishes and contentment".
 A number of coins minted bearing his name were found in the late 1990s at archaeological sites in India, indicating trade contacts in that country.
 A remarkable feature of the coins is a shift from a pagan motif with disc and crescent to a design with a cross.
 ‘Ezana is also credited for erecting several stelae and obelisks.
 An inscription in Greek gives the regnal claims of Ezana:

 Ezana is unknown in the King Lists even though the coins bear this name.
 According to tradition, Emperors Abreha and Asbeha ruled Ethiopia when Christianity was introduced.
 It may be that these names were later applied to ‘Ezana and his brother or that these were their baptismal names.